bernedom/bernedom.github.io/_posts/2018-06-12-iterating-fast-with-hardware.md

 ---
 layout: post
-title: How to iterate fast when developing close to the hardware
+title: How to iterate fast when developing software and hardware together
 thumbnail: images/fast-iterations/iterating-with-hardware.jpg
 ---